 Potential Career Opportunities

-The skills and knowledge obtained through an American History concentration prepares students for various rewarding professional roles.
+The skills and knowledge obtained through an American History concentration prepare students for various rewarding professional roles.
 Here are just some of the career paths available to American History majors:

-Legislative Director – The median annual salary for legislative directors is $72,157, according to October 2019 data from PayScale.
+Legislative Director – The median annual salary for legislative directors is $111,250, according to Glassdoor.

-U.S. Department of Defense Intelligence Analyst – The median annual salary for this role is $82,000, according to October 2019 data from PayScale.
+U.S. Department of Defense Intelligence Analyst – The median annual salary for this role is $92,101, according to Glassdoor.

 Do you have an interest in our neighbors “across the pond?”
 Have you always been interested in monarchies, castles and legends of heroic knights?
+Do you want to learn how societies and people changed in Europe throughout their modern history?
 If so, then a degree in European History may be the perfect choice for you.

 Students in this program explore how Europe has historically interacted with the world, its economic and commercial developments, cultural and intellectual development, national identity and technological and scientific innovations.
 Fascinating courses include: